axelchalon/axelchalon.github.io/0-book-review/_posts/2024-12-30-priya-parker-art-of-gathering-summary.md

 	* **Enforce mercilessly.** You're acting in the benefit of the group.
 		* e.g. set a 60-second timer for introduction rounds and be strict about it.
 		* e.g. interrupt drawn-out "questions" at a Q&A with "Can you put that into a question?"
 		* **Communicate your reasons.** Refer to the purpose when making changes, excluding people, enforcing a rule.
-Explain that it's not personal, that it's in the interest of the group.
+Explain that it's not personal, that it's in the interest of the group. (× [The Toyota Way: Mr. Ohno]({% link 0-book-review/_posts/2023-11-30-the-toyota-way-jeffrey-liker-summary.md %}#^ohno-explain-reasons))
 - **Give guests play to decide how deep they want to go.**
 	- Invite, don't force.
 * **Nudge risk with a riskier alternative.** (15 Toasts: "the last person to give a toast has to sing it") (× [Nudge]({% link 0-book-review/_posts/2024-03-30-nudge-summary.md %}))